harvard-lil/h2o/README.md

 ### Test design

 Since we're going to be heavily refactoring and likely removing a lot of code, the focus for now will be on high-level feature tests which will survive that. [cases_test.rb](test/features/cases_test.rb) is an example of the test pattern using Minitest and Capybara which exercises the full stack from a user's point of view.

+Rails test scenarios marked with `js: true` will be run in a headless WebKit environment via Poltergeist.
+This requires the chromedriver binary to be installed, e.g. `brew cask install chromedriver`.
+Headless tests are significantly slower than static tests, so prefer to avoid writing Rails tests (and features!) that require JS when possible.

 ### Dependencies

 ImageMagick and a global installation of the "Garamond" font are required.
 On Macs, you can verify the presence of Garamond in Applications > FontBook, and can install ImageMagick via `brew install imagemagick`.

-### Javascript

-Test scenarios marked with `js: true` will be run in a headless WebKit environment via Poltergeist.
-This requires the chromedriver binary to be installed, e.g. `brew cask install chromedriver`.
-Headless tests are significantly slower than static tests, so prefer to avoid writing tests (and features!) that require JS when possible.

-Guard will not automatically run these tests.
-This is less than ideal when working on a client-side feature, so you can mark a given test with `focus: true` to force Guard to run it.
-If no JS tests are enabled, chromedriver will not boot, speeding up the whole test suite considerably.

-### Guard testing
+### Test Commands

-Guard will automatically run all static tests after booting Rails and  again after any test or app file is edited.
-By default, Guard _won't_ run any tests that require JS, since they're so much slower.
-You can run those tests manually:
+1. `yarn test` runs javascript tests using [Jest](https://jestjs.io)

-1. `bin/rails test` runs non-system tests.
+1. `bin/rails test` runs non-system Rails tests.
-1. `bin/rails test:system` runs system tests, including JS tests.
+1. `bin/rails test:system` runs system Rails tests, including tests requiring JS.
-1. `bin/rails test test/system/cases_test.rb` runs the case feature test, and so on, including JS tests.
+1. `bin/rails test test/system/cases_test.rb` runs the case feature test, and so on.

 ### Coverage